rodolfomariano/nlw5-plantmanager-reactNative/README.md

 Project carried out during the Next Level Week (NLW) event, where the company Rocketseat offers study trails, so that the Dvs reach the next level in their careers.

-Work with ReactNative, TypeScript and Json Server
+Work with ReactNative, TypeScript, Json Server and Expo

 ---